Global Sector Leader,

 Many workers continue to fight RTO efforts.
 Indeed, experts say some skirt in-office requirements by showing up for five minutes and then leaving, a practice dubbed “coffee badging.”
 One-quarter of US employees say their firms’ return-to-office rules have changed multiple times, with 6% saying some policies have changed six times or more.

-To be sure, some sectors are still fighting hard to enforce RTO polices, and the tough recent economic news may scare more workers back in.
+To be sure, some sectors are still fighting hard to enforce RTO policies, and the tough recent economic news may scare more workers back in.
 Still, experts say flexible work arrangements are consistently among the highest priorities of millions of employees, including many star performers who will be in demand in strong or weak times.
 “When you’re trying to pull talent away, you can’t just throw money, because there isn’t enough money,” says JP Sniffen, Korn Ferry’s practice leader in its Military Center of Expertise.

 Learn more about Korn Ferry’s Organizational Transformation capabilities.